mavlink/qgc-user-guide/en/FlyView/FlyView.md

 > **Note** Continue and [Resume mission](#resume_mission) are different!
   Continue is used to restart a mission that has been paused, or where you have taken off, so you've already missed a takeoff mission command.
-  Resume mission is used when you've used a RTL or landed midway through a mission (e.g. for a battery change) and then wish to continue the next mission item (i.e. it takes you to where you were up to in the mission, rather than continuing from you place in the mission).
+  Resume mission is used when you've used a RTL or landed midway through a mission (e.g. for a battery change) and then wish to continue the next mission item (i.e. it takes you to where you were up to in the mission, rather than continuing from your place in the mission).

 You can continue the current mission while (unless already in a mission!):
 1. Press the **Action** button on the *Fly Tools*